FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/mcm.md

 ### OBody

 You likely want to customize the body of your character.
-To do so, *with all menus closed*, press the `letter O` key.
+To do so, *with all menus closed*, press the `letter U` key.
 A menu will appear with all of the installed body presets.
-You can select whichever one you like and can change it at any time by pressing the `letter O` key to open the menu again.
-This also works for NPCs - aim your crosshair at the NPC whose body you would like to change, press the `letter O` key and then pick a new body preset for them.
+You can select whichever one you like and can change it at any time by pressing the `letter U` key to open the menu again.
+This also works for NPCs - aim your crosshair at the NPC whose body you would like to change, press the `letter U` key and then pick a new body preset for them.

 ## MCM Documentation